Syndica/sig/src/gossip/readme.md

         )
 ```

-- the logic follows similar to the bit operations above, its computed in `CrdsFilter.compute_mask(index, self.mask_bits)`
+- the logic follows similar to the bit operations above and is computed in `CrdsFilter.compute_mask(index, self.mask_bits)`

 ```python
 fn compute_mask(index: u64, mask_bits: u64) u64: